clubajax/electron-demo/README.md

 ### base-1
 Shows how to do the basic development setup for Electron

-### build-3
+### build-page-2
-This branch uses different files, to demonstrate how to build an application for distribution, using [electron-builder](https://www.electron.build/)
+This branch demonstrates how to build an application for distribution, using [electron-builder](https://www.electron.build/)

 ### page-2
 Moves the js and css into an external file